-In order to protect your sports floor and help prolong its life a surface protection should be adopted when the hall is used for exams or any social event where tables, chairs and equipment may be used in the Hall.
+In order to protect your sports floor and help prolong its life a surface protection can be considered when the hall is used for exams or any social event where tables, chairs and equipment may be used in the Hall.

 For full details of our DYNAMIK Sports Flooring Protection please contact us for a free quotation.